BenRogersWPG/WebSearch/README.md

 - Investigate adding autocomplete engine to manual entry
 - Streamline extension by reducing dependancies
 - Add more GIFs to demo the extension usage
-- Enforce that search engines begin with http*
 - Translate the extension to other languages
 - Perform additional code cleanup
 - Write more tests